Cosmic Cousins: Identification of a Subpopulation of Binary Black Holes Consistent with Isolated Binary Evolution: Abstract

 \section{Abstract}

 Observations of gravitational waves (GWs) from merging compact binaries have become a regular occurrence.
-The continued advancement of the LIGO-Virgo-KAGRA (LVK) Collaboration detectors have now produced a catalog of over 90 such mergers, from which we can begin to uncover the formation history of merging compact binaries.
-In this work, we search for subpopulations in the LVK's third gravitational wave transient catalog (GWTC-3) by incorporating discrete latent variables in the hierarchical Bayesian inference framework to probabilistically assign each BBH observation into separate categories associated with distinctly different population distributions.
-By incorporating formation channel knowledge within the mass and spin correlations found in each category, we find an over density of mergers with a primary mass of $\sim10\msun$, consistent with isolated binary formation.
+The continued advancement of the LIGO-Virgo-KAGRA (LVK) detectors have now produced a catalog of over 90 such mergers, from which we can begin to uncover the formation history of merging compact binaries.
+In this work, we search for subpopulations in the LVK's third gravitational wave transient catalog through the use of data-driven mixture models in a hierarchal Bayesian inference framework.
+By allowing for unique correlations between mass and spin in each subpopulation, we find an over density of mergers with a primary mass of $\sim10\msun$, consistent with isolated binary formation.
 This low-mass subpopulation has a spin magnitude distribution peaking at $a_\mathrm{peak}=$ \result{$\CIPlusMinus{\macros[SpinMag][Base][PeakA][max]}$}, exhibits spins preferentially aligned with the binary's orbital angular momentum, is constrained by \result{$\CIPlusMinus{\macros[NumEvents][Base][PeakA]}$} of our observations, and contributes \result{$\CIPlusMinusPer{\macros[BranchingRatios][Base][PeakA][Percent]}$} to the overall population of BBHs.
-Additionally, we find that the component of the mass distribution containing the previously identified $35\msun$ peak has spins consistent with the $10\msun$ events, with $99\%$ of primary masses less than $m_{1,99\%} = $ \result{$\CIPlusMinus{\macros[Mass][Composite][ContinuumA][99percentile]}\msun$}, providing an estimate of the lower edge of the theorized pair instability mass gap.
-This work is a first step in gaining a deeper understanding of compact binary formation and evolution, and will provide more robust conclusions as the catalog of observations becomes larger.
+We find a $\sim\macros[FracCut][BgreaterA]\%$ chance that the bulk of the events in the $15-55\msun$ range share a spin distribution with the $10\msun$ peak, with $99\%$ of these events possessing primary masses less than $m_{1,99\%} = $ \result{$\CIPlusMinus{\macros[Mass][Composite][ContinuumA][99percentile]}\msun$}, providing an estimate of the lower edge of the theorized pair instability mass gap.
+Additionally, we find mild evidence for a subpopulation of high mass BBHs near $60\msun$.
+This work is a first step in gaining a deeper understanding of compact binary formation and evolution with data-driven models, and will provide more robust conclusions as the catalog of observations becomes larger.